 - 1 large egg, beaten

 - 2 tbsp minced fresh parsely

 - 1 tbsp finely grated onion (it will be mush)

 - 1 clove garlic, grated (small – medium in size)

 - 1/4 tsp pepper

 - 2 cups Rao’s Marinara Sauce (or your favorite low carb sauce)

-Cook the meatballs approximately 1 1/2 minutes per side, turning at least 4 times.
-I use tongs.
+- Cook the meatballs approximately 1 1/2 minutes per side, turning at least 4 times.
+I use tongs to gently roll them over.
 Cook for 10-15 minutes total.
 They should be browned like the picture in the post.